“It’s really a good day for it,” said Dwight Eisenhower, smiling broadly.

 He meant that if his new Spaldeen was roofed, and couldn’t be found, everyone would chip in to pay for a new ball.

 Hal came up to the plate, wagged the broom handle menacingly, and planted his high-top rubber-soled Keds firmly in the unravelling asphalt.
-They were feel-like-everyday’s-a-Saturday shoes.
+They were new and felt like everyday’s-a-Saturday shoes.
 His batted ball hit the side wall at third base where the wall met the ground and bounced back to home plate in a high slow arc.

 “It’s a Hindoo,” he shouted.